jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-5/mpad2003-f25-group-5.md

 For testimony, we could interview members of the Deaf community who live in districts with a large number of Deaf people in them to see what they find appealing about the area, or conversely, we could interview in smaller communities to see what they feel is lacking.
 We could also interview people who work at support centers or schools for the Deaf in order to see what they feel they do to make the area attractive.
 We could also interview Denise DeShaw,  who used to be the head of the Ontario Association for the Deaf (OAD) and is currently the ASL program coordinator at Carleton.
 ![](DeniseDeShaw-Coronation-Medal.png)
-*Figure 7: Denise DeShaw receiving the King Charles III Coronation Medal in 2025 (School of Linguistics and Language Studies, 2025).*<br>
+*Figure 7: Denise DeShaw receiving the King Charles III Coronation Medal in 2025 (School of Linguistics and Language Studies & DeShaw, 2025).*<br>

 Many online resources can help provide more context to the story, such as news articles, studies, or city releases from the area.
 This additional context and data could help us flesh out, verify and add a personal touch to the story.
 This allows it to be clearer and more impactful.
 Some potential sources that could align with these criteria are: